leokan92/Contextual-bandit-Resnet-trading/README.md

-# Using Resnet architecture in the contextual bandit framework for financial asset trading
+# Outperforming algorithmic trading reinforcement learning systems: a supervised approach in the cryptocurrency market

 ## Abstract:

-Machine learning techniques have long been a theme of great interest in financial market literature.
-More recently, reinforcement learning and deep learning methods have been applied to the asset trading task achieving outstanding performances compared with the classical benchmarks.
-This article proposes a different view on the reinforcement learning approaches for the trading problem using the contextual bandit technique as a framework.
-We study the Thompson sampling technique's performance and suggest an adaptation of the Resnet architecture to propose the Resnet-LSTM actor (RSLSTM-A) to overcome the problems related to high noised finance fit the dynamic problem of financial asset trading.
-Furthermore, in this work, we show the increase of performance achieved by the classical Resnet architecture's modifications.
-We compare classical and recent approaches using the full reinforcement learning techniques such as recurrent reinforcement learning, deep q-learning, and advantage actor-critic.
-To perform the test, we simulated a financial market environment with the price time-series of the Bitcoin, Litecoin, Ethereum, Monero, and Dash cryptocurrencies.
-Finally, we show that our approach has a better overall performance when considering all the cryptocurrencies and present some analyzes of the features extracted from the Resnet neural networks.
+The interdisciplinary relationship between machine learning and financial markets has long been a theme of great interest among both research communities.
+Recently, reinforcement learning and deep learning methods gained prominence in the active asset trading task, aiming to achieve outstanding performances compared with classical benchmarks, such as the Buy and Hold strategy.
+This paper explores both supervised learning and reinforcement learning approaches applied to active asset trading, drawing attention to the benefits of both approaches.
+This work extends the comparison between the supervised approach and reinforcement learning by using state-of-the-art strategies in both techniques.
+We propose adopting the Resnet architecture, one of the best deep learning approaches for time-series classification, into the Resnet-LSTM actor (RSLSTM-A).
+We compare RSLSTM-A against classical and recent reinforcement learning techniques, such as recurrent reinforcement learning, deep Q-network, and advantage actor-critic.
+We simulated a currency exchange market environment with the price time-series of the Bitcoin, Litecoin, Ethereum, Monero, and Dash cryptocurrencies to run our tests.
+We show that our approach achieves better overall performance, confirming that supervised learning can outperform reinforcement learning for trading.
+We also present a graphic representation of the features extracted from the Resnet neural network to identify which type of characteristics each residual block generates.

 ## Requirements